cordenbrock/galactic-age/README.md

 4. Install required node modules: ``` npm install ```
 5. Launch a live webpack dev-server amenable to personal edits, which will automatically deploy app in default web browser: ``` npm run start ```

-    => Alternatively, run the command ``` npm run build ``` to generate a "dist" directory conatining bundled file optimized for employment.
-Navigate to directory from desktop GUI and double-click index.html file to open in default web browser.
+    => Alternate option from step 5: run the command ``` npm run build ``` to generate a "dist" directory containing bundled files optimized for deployment.
+Navigate to "dist" directory from desktop GUI and double-click index.html file to open app in default web browser.

 ## Why does it do?

 * Even though this app is arguably the coolest thing east of pluto, credit for the project idea goes to the wonderful people at Epicodus!
 * Additionally, the core idea behind the development of this app was to promote test-driven-development.
-I encourage you to explore my implementation of the testing framework Jest and associated test specs below!
+I encourage you to explore my implementation of Jest and the associated test specs below!

 ## Specifications